ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/using-analyzers.markdown

 By default, RavenDB uses the custom analyzer called `LowerCaseKeywordAnalyzer` for all indexed content.
 Its implementation behaves like Lucene's KeywordAnalyzer, but it also performs case normalization by converting all characters to lower case.

-In other words, RavenDB stores the entire term as a single token, in a lower cased form.
+RavenDB stores the entire term as a single token, in a lower cased form.
 Given the same sample above text, `LowerCaseKeywordAnalyzer` will produce a single token:

 `[the quick brown fox jumped over the lazy dogs, bob@hotmail.com 123432.]`

 This default analyzer allows you to perform exact searches which is exactly what you would expect.
 However, it doesn't allow you to perform full-text searches.
-For that purposes a different analyzer should be used.
+For that purposes, a different analyzer should be used.

 ## Full-Text Search

 To allow full-text search on the text fields, you can use the analyzers provided out of the box with Lucene.
 These are available as part of the Lucene library which ships with RavenDB.

 For most cases, Lucene's `StandardAnalyzer` would be your analyzer of choice.
-As shown above, this analyzer is aware of e-mail and network addresses when tokenizing, normalizes cases, filters out common English words, and does some basic English stemming as well.
+As shown above, this analyzer is aware of e-mail and network addresses when tokenizing.
+It normalizes cases, filters out common English words, and does some basic English stemming as well.

 For languages other than English, or if you need a custom analysis process, you can roll your own `Analyzer`.
 It is quite simple and may be already available as a contrib package for Lucene.
 There are also `Collation analyzers` available (you can read more about them [here](../indexes/sorting-and-collation#collation)).

 ## Using Non-Default Analyzer

-To make a document property indexed using a specific Analyzer, all you need to do is to match it with the name of the property, like this:
+To make a document property indexed using a specific Analyzer, all you need to do is to match it with the name of the property:

 {CODE-TABS}
 {CODE-TAB:csharp:AbstractIndexCreationTask analyzers_1@Indexes\Analyzers.cs /}